KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

    >
    > We might need to override the style for a specific element later, but we want to build a strong foundation to build upon.

-1. Save your file and view your page in Chrome.
+1. View your page in Chrome.
+You might need to refresh the page to see your changes.

    > [!TIP]
-   > Save your _styles.css_ file and view your app often so you can see the changes as we go along.
-The worksheet will call out specific places to save and view the web page to illustrate a concept, but feel free to save and view your page as often as you want.
+   > View your app often so you can see the changes as we go along.
+You may need to refresh the page to see your changes.
+The worksheet will call out specific places to view the web page to illustrate a concept, but feel free to view your page as often as you want.
 It helps to see the changes as you write your CSS.

 # Add background color